Beach in the Yucatan

 • 6.
 What is the best way to get around?

-A rental car is the easiest way to explore the Yucatán, but the bus systems are a good option too if you don’t feel comfortable driving in a foreign country or if you’re on a budget.
-Private buses are very clean, safe, and economical and will take you to every main tourist destination.
+A rental car is the easiest way to explore the Yucatán, but the bus systems are a good option too if you don’t feel comfortable driving in a foreign country or if you're on a budget.

 • 7.
 What is the ideal amount of time to stay?

-If you want to visit Mérida and explore the surrounding sights in the Yucatán then 7-10 days would be a great place to start.
+If you want to visit Mérida and explore the surrounding sights in the Yucatán, then 7-10 days would be a great place to start.
 It gives you enough time to explore all the neighboring sights without feeling rushed.